 Jump to content

-While static analysis is a longstanding technology with roots in academic research, it only recently has it gained significant traction in industry.
-With today's software systems reaching tens of millions of lines of code, technologies that help automate the detection of defects have become an increasingly vital part of industrial software development.
+While static analysis is a long-standing technology with roots in academic research, it has only recently gained significant traction in industry.
+With today's software systems reaching tens of millions of lines of code, technologies that help automate the detection of defects have become an increasingly vital part of software development.
 We believe that students and researchers would benefit from exposure to this technology in an academic setting.
 Coverity's Academic Program is therefore designed to grant universities the opportunity to access our leading static analysis product for the purpose of developing and testing software code–either as part of a classroom setting or as part of non-profit academic research.

 View our Frequently Asked Questions page for more information, eligibility requirements, and product and license options.